SECTION I. GENERAL PROVISIONS

 The transfer procedure – due to the exclusive right of the registrant to freely choose an appointed Registrar; domain trade procedure – due to important consequences because “quarantine” does not apply in the case of domain trade, therefore in the case of a mistake, it would be difficult or impossible to restore the previous status.

 SECTION II.
-PROCEDURE PERFORMANCE PRINCIPLES
+PRINCIPLES OF PROCEDURAL PERFORMANCE

 7. Procedures are performed in accordance with these principles: